Anthony Beauvillier: Washington Capitals

-With the Penguins out of playoff contention, Beauvillier was traded at the NHL trade deadline for the second consecutive season, to the Washington Capitals in exchange for a 2025 second-round pick on March 7, 2025.
+With the Penguins out of playoff contention, Beauvillier was traded to the Washington Capitals at the NHL trade deadline on March 7, 2025, in exchange for a 2025 second-round pick.
+Upon joining the Capitals, Beauvillier tallied five points while playing mostly on the fourth line with Brandon Duhaime and Nic Dowd.
+However, after Aliaksei Protas was injured in May, Beauvillier was promoted to the Capitals top line with Alex Ovechkin and Dylan Strome.
+In the 2025 Stanley Cup playoffs, he became the 4th player in franchise history to record a point in his first four playoff games with the team.
+After the Capitals were eliminated, he signed a two-year, $5.5 million contract extension on July 3, 2025.
+In the 2025–26 season, Beauvillier averaged 15:48 minutes per game while primarily playing on the top line with Ovechkin and Strome.
+He played in his 700th NHL game on March 18, 2026, againt the Ottawa Senators.
+Beauvillier credited John Tavares, Andrew Ladd and Josh Bailey as players who helped him reach this milestone.
+He finished the season with 15 goals and 13 assists for 28 points.

 International play

 Beauvillier has represented Canada on the international stage at both junior and senior levels.
 He first competed with the Canada Quebec team at the 2014 World U-17 Hockey Challenge in January.
-Although they failed to medal, Beauvillier tallied two goals and two assists for four points through six games while also serving as an alternate captain.
+Although they failed to win a medal, Beauvillier tallied two goals and two assists for four points through six games while also serving as an alternate captain.
 Following this tournament, he was selected to represent Canada men's national under-18 ice hockey team for the first time as they competed at the 2014 Ivan Hlinka Memorial Tournament.
 After winning gold at the tournament, he won bronze at the 2015 IIHF World U18 Championships with Team Canada.
 On December 1, 2015, Beauvillier was invited to the Team Canada selection camp for the 2016 World Junior Ice Hockey Championships.
 He was eventually named to Team Canada's final roster alongside fellow Islanders prospect Mathew Barzal.
 Beauvillier finished the tournament with one goal in five games as Canada failed to medal.

 Beauvillier made his senior level debut with Team Canada at the 2018 World Championships.
 However, they failed to medal after falling to Team Switzerland in their semifinal match.